pdacorn/Finding-core-periphery-structure-with-node-influences/README.md

 dt0=readNet.Edge2Sparse('email-Eu-core-department-labels.txt')
 dt0_sparse = csr_matrix(dt0)
 ```
-The returned dt0_sparse is a sparse adjacent matrix.
+The returned dt0_sparse is a sparse adjacency matrix.

 Secondly, **you can obtain pair identities and core scores from our algorithm (ICPA) outputs**
 1. The parameter `corenessnum` indicates whether a node is a core or a periphery.
 Here, zero indicates a periphery node, and one indicates a core node.
-(see text.py line 26)
+(see line 26 in text.py)
 ``` python
 corenessnum,corescore =icpa_sparse_matrix.step3(power, influenceratio = influenceratio)
 ```
 2. The parameter of `pairidnum` indicates each node's pair id.
-(see text.py line 20)
+(see line 20 in text.py)
 ``` python
 pairidnum = icpa_sparse_matrix.step2(power,topNinfluencer = 1)
 ```